FreeRTOS/iot-reference-nxp-rt1060/GSG.md

           ```

 1. Once the job is created successfully, the demo should start downloading the firmware chunks.
-     The process can be monitored using logs from the console.
+     The process can be monitored using logs from the serial terminal console.
 Note: make sure the device is
      running with the older version of the application image.

 1. Once all the firmware image chunks are downloaded and the signature is validated, the demo